jeroneandrews-sony/cama/README.md

 --in_dist True                  # Are the test images in-distribution, i.e. captured by camera models known to conditional GAN?
 --comp_distortion True          # Compute the distortion of the generator's outputs?
 --quantize False                # Perform quantization?
+--save_transformed_imgs False   # Save the transformed images to disk for reuse during other runs of testing?

 # visualization parameters
 --visualize 10                  # Number of transformation visualizations to save (0 to disable)